 There are so many exciting areas in dentistry to work, and a dental treatment coordinator is at the center of them all.
-A Treatment Coordinator is the face of the clinic.
+A treatment coordinator is the face of the clinic.
 They are the person who helps patients understand their treatment plan and puts it into action.
-They are with patients from the time the Dentist is planning options, to the time they are going over cost and insurance details.
-A Treatment coordinator needs to have a multifaceted skill set.
-There is no training formally required, however there are many on-line training programs available.
-To be a successful Treatment Coordinator, it requires a very specific set of skills and personality attributes.
-Being a team player is at the center of a Treatment Coordinator’s role.
+They are with patients from the time when the dentist is planning options to the time they are going over cost and insurance details.

 Top Skills for a Dental Treatment Coordinator

-If reading the above has you excited about a role as a Treatment Coordinator, here are some next steps you can take!
-If interested in learning what clinics are looking for this article has some fantastic tips.
-If you are working in a dental office, discussing your goals with your employer may give you a sense of what their requirements would be.
-When looking online for courses make sure you find a program that not only works with your schedule needs, but fits with what your goals are and feels comfortable.
-Dental Treatment Coordinators are one key to a healthy and successful Clinic, and a career that has a wonderful array of areas to keep you on your toes!
+If reading the above has you excited about a role as a treatment coordinator, here are some next steps you can take!
+If interested in learning what clinics are looking for when hiring dental treatment coordinators, this article has some fantastic tips.
+If you are working in a dental office, discussing your goals with your employer may give you a sense of their requirements.
+When looking online for courses, make sure you find a program that not only works with your scheduling needs but also fits with your goals and comfortability.
+Dental treatment coordinators are one key to a healthy and successful clinic, and a career that has a wonderful array of areas to keep you on your toes!